skuzzymiglet/skuzzymiglet/README.md

-# Hello

-I am skuzzymiglet.
 I like to mess around with computers.

 My first computer was a Raspberry Pi.
 I also used Windows 7, installed a **lot** of malware and got eternally traumatized by bloat.